International Graduate Student Admission

 - Application Fee: The application fee is $30.00.
 The application fee must be in U.S. currency only (check or money order) drawn from a U.S. bank.

 - Academic Records and Credentials Evaluation: Original transcripts from all institutions must be submitted from the foreign institutions directly to the Graduate School at UNF.
-To determine academic eligibility for admissions, academic credentials must be (a) translated into English and (b) evaluated course-by-course by a NACES accredited evaluation service.
+To determine academic eligibility for admissions, academic credentials must be (a) translated into English and (b) evaluated course-by-course by an approved, accredited third-party evaluation service.
 Applicants must have the evaluation agency provide UNF with an original evaluation of all academic credentials.
-A list of acceptable Evaluators can be found at the web page of NACES (National Association of Credential Evaluation Services).
+A list of acceptable Evaluators can be found at the Florida Department of Education website.

 - English Proficiency: Applicants from countries where the official language is other than English must demonstrate proficiency in English.
 One such method is to take the Test of English as a Foreign Language (TOEFL), receive a score of 500 paper-based (61 internet-based) for all applicants except for a score of 550 paper-based (79-80 internet-based) for applicants applying to programs in the Coggin College of Business, our graduate engineering programs, and our Master of Arts in General Psychology program and submit their score with their application.
 The TOEFL is offered by the Educational Testing Service, Princeton, N.J.
 08541, U.S.A.
 UNF’s institutional code is 5490.
 Alternative methods of proving English proficiency may be found at www.unf.edu/graduateschool.